IzaMarkstrom/webshop/README.md

-# A collaboration I did with @annarylander and @rokkomini
+# Collaboration together with @annarylander and @rokkomini

 # Plant shop

-This is a webshop created with Typecript, React, Express and MongoDb.
+This is a webshop created with TypeScript, React, Express and MongoDb.

 ## Run project with docker